inkscope/inkscope/README.md

 what do we plan in Inkscope?
 ============================

-- Extend or replace Ceph Rest API request by command lines powered by Salt or the use of Calamari REST API
+- Extend or replace Ceph Rest API request by command lines or the use of Calamari REST API
 - Improve S3/swift features : zones and regions management
 - Improve probes operations
-- Implement objects visualization
+- Implement S3 objects visualization
 - Plug the monitoring module to feed Nagios/Shinken

 Other ideas: